livey/machine-learning-checklist/deep-learning-QA.md

   * soft-max
     * nice probability interpretation
     * v.s. hard max
+      * when one logit is large, it approximates max operator
+      * gradient with respect to logits is simple (y-t, where y: true distribution, t: softmax prob.)
       * soft-max can easily achieve one-hot shape (due to the exponential transform) even that feature are not so different
       * smooth approximation to one-hot coding
       * gradient information always exits, can guide the optimizer where to learn.